lauren-march/Scheduling-App/LaurenMarch_QAM2_TASK1/README.txt

 * From the Appointments window select the Reports button.
 * The reports window is an informational dashboard to review three different data sets.
 * For the # of Appts by Type, please select the month from the dropdown to review the total number of appointments by type for that month.
-* Number of Customers By Country (A3F requirement) will display the number customers based on their respective locale.
+* Number of Customers By Country (A3f requirement) will display the number customers based on their respective locale.
 * Please select a contact from the Contact Schedules dropdown in order to see appointments associated with each selected contact.
 * When you are finished reviewing the reports, please select Exit to be directed back to the Appointments window.

+A3f
+* This report displays the number of customers from each Country represented in a pie chart.
+* These values are a cumulative total of all customers.